mayankpal99/to-do-list/README.md

 ## Getting Started

 Explore the code in this repository to understand how the To-Do List functionality is implemented.
 The HTML structure, CSS styling, and JavaScript logic are organized for readability and modularity.
-Feel free to customize the styles or extend the functionality based on your needs.